“Life connected by pedal strokes.”

 “To transform our community by providing a high quality, convenient and affordable bicycle transit system that will connect people to more places where they live, work and play in the region.”

-In August 2008, the District of Columbia became the first jurisdiction in North America to launch a bikesharing system.
-SmartBike D.C. offered 120 bikes at 10 stations in Washington, DC.
-Approximately 1,600 people joined SmartBike D.C. during its two years of operation.
+In August 2008, the District of Columbia became the first jurisdiction in North America to launch a bikeshare system.
+SmartBike DC offered 120 bikes at 10 stations in Washington, DC.
+Approximately 1,600 people joined SmartBike DC during its two years of operation.

-Capital Bikeshare opened on September 20, 2010 with 1,100 bikes at 114 stations—100 in all eight wards of the District of Columbia and 14 in Arlington (Crystal City, Pentagon City and Potomac Yard).
+Concurrently, Arlington, VA was developing its own plan for a bikeshare system.
+Together, Arlington and the District reviewed proposals and selected an operator (Alta Bicycle Share) for a new multi-jurisdiction bikeshare system.
+Capital Bikeshare opened on September 20, 2010 with 1,100 bikes at 114 stations—100 in all eight wards of the District of Columbia and 14 in Arlington, VA (Crystal City, Pentagon City and Potomac Yard).

-In August 2012, the City of Alexandria, VA launched with eight stations and in September 2013, Montgomery County, MD joined with 51 stations in Bethesda, Friendship Heights, Silver Spring, Takoma Park, Rockville and the Shady Grove Life Sciences Center areas.
-In October 2016, Fairfax County launched 17 stations in Reston and Tysons (with plans for 29 in the first phase), to serve residents along the Silver Line Metrorail stations.
+In August 2012, Alexandria, VA launched their Capital Bikeshare network with eight stations.
+In September 2013, Montgomery County, MD joined with 51 stations in Bethesda, Friendship Heights, Silver Spring, Takoma Park, Rockville and the Shady Grove Life Sciences Center.
+In October 2016, Fairfax County, VA launched 17 stations in Reston and Tysons (with plans for 29 in the first phase), to serve residents along the Silver Line Metrorail corridor.
+In May of 2018, Prince George's County, MD became part of the Capital BIkeshare program.
+In May of 2019, the City of Falls Church, VA became the 7th locality to join the Capital Bikeshare system, adding 10 stations.

 How it Works